Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 Salary, benefits and perks: 97000€ per year.

-This job posting is for 12 vacancies in the position of engineer.
-In relation to the results obtained above, we have a shortage of 12 managers between the availability and the demand of workers, so we are following the recommendations of using upsizing strategies to increase the number of workeres or the workweek.
+This job posting is for 16 vacancies in the position of manager.
+We are following the recommendations of using upsizing strategies to increase the number of workeres or the workweek.
+Due to the low automation risk is low, 2%, there is no problem of being substituted by technology.

 ### Job posting for Operators:

-Job title: Business Manager
+Job title: Shoe Machine Operators and Tenders

 Occupation (SOC label and code): 51-6042, Shoe Machine operators and tenders